Home

 From a country excelling in all things garage (rock), Sweden's Caesars Palace (later Caesars, or Twelve Caesars in the rest of Scandinavia), named for vocalist/guitarist César Vidal, have raised the bar a notch or three, matching The Hives for sheer '60s-influenced excellence.
 Saying that, the band have developed their own take on it, ending up sounding like nobody but themselves, which has to be applauded.
 I believe Cherry Kicks is their second album, although the first as Caesars Palace, full of energetic, tuneful garage rock (Spill Your Guts is typical), with the odd sideways step like the rather odd slowie Since You've Been Gone.
 One Good Night opens with a beautiful solo Mellotron flute part from David Nyström, sounding nicely authentic, although as so often, it might have been nice to hear it a little more.

-Five years on, Paper Tigers is their fourth album proper, ignoring a 2003 compilation and once again, it's stuffed full of great hooks and a vibrant, upbeat distorted Farfisa-driven sound.
-My only real criticism is that it's too long; any more than, say, 35 minutes of this stuff is a bit much, to be honest, but that's just being picky.
-There's an interview snippet on their website where Joakim Åhlund, talking about their studio, says, "We have a Mellotron and all our old mics and amps and things", although it isn't credited in the CD booklet, and there aren't any pictures, so I don't even know who plays it.
+Five years on, Paper Tigers is their fourth album proper, ignoring a 2003 compilation and, once again, it's stuffed full of great hooks and a vibrant, upbeat distorted Farfisa-driven sound.
+My only real criticism is that it's too long; any more than, say, thirty-five minutes of this stuff is a bit much, to be honest, but that's just being picky.
+There's an interview snippet on their website where Joakim Åhlund, talking about their studio, says, "We have a Mellotron and all our old mics and amps and things", although it isn't credited in the CD booklet and there aren't any pictures, so I don't even know who plays it.
 Sadly, it's only obvious on one song, with a full-on string part on Winter Song, with the Farfisa and Philips Philicorda organs sharing the bulk of the keyboard work between them.

 Andrés Calamaro (Argentina)